alasca-association/tarook/docs/src/operation/vault.md

 In order to migrate a cluster to host its own vault, the following prerequisites are necessary:

+- Case 1: Migrating from a development or other Vault

   - The cluster has been deployed or migrated to use another Vault.
     This can be the development Vault setup provided with yaook/k8s.

   - The source Vault instance uses Raft.

   - A sufficient amount of unseal key shares to unseal the *source* Vault are known.

+- Case 2: Migrating a cluster which is not upgraded to use Vault yet to use itself as Vault.

+  - The cluster has not been upgraded to use Vault yet.

 - No Vault has been deployed with yaook/k8s inside the cluster yet.

+**Note:** The documentation mostly applies for both cases, except for the places noted.

 **Note:** In general, it is not possible to pivot the cluster except by restoring a Vault raft snapshot into the cluster.